liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/13-using-gradle-in-liferay-ide.markdown

 Gradle tasks and executions views open automatically once you create or import a Gradle project.

-The Gradle Tasks view allows you to display the Gradle tasks available for you to use in your Gradle project.
+The Gradle Tasks view lets you display the Gradle tasks available for you to use in your Gradle project.
 Users can execute a task listed under the Gradle project by double-clicking it.

 ![Figure 5: Navigate into your preferred Gradle project to view its available Gradle tasks.](../../../images/gradle-tasks.png)